 - 9 Key Prerequisites for the Data Driven Approach

 - Understanding the Cycle to Become More Data Driven

 What is Data-Driven Approach?

-A Data-Driven approach enables companies to examine and organise their data with the goal of better serving their customers, vendors and employees.
-By using data to drive its actions, an organisation can contextualise and/or personalise its messaging to its prospects for a more customer-centric approach.
+A Data-Driven approach enables companies to examine and organize their data with the goal of better serving their customers, vendors, and employees.
+By using data to drive its actions, an organization can contextualize and/or personalize its messaging to its prospects for a more customer-centric approach.

-The diagram below depicts the basic idea every Data Driven company/organisation follows:
+The diagram below depicts the basic idea every Data Driven company/organization follows:

 In order to understand the applications of the Data-Driven Approach in detail, click this link.